MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 - **Integration tests**: this is a more holistic approach where you test the interface between modules, and how they combine and integrate together.

-- **System tests**: where you test your system as a whole to check if meets all the requirements.
+- **System tests**: where you test your system as a whole to check if it meets all the requirements.

 Another important type of testing is **Regression tests**.
 In Regression tests,